aihacksandstacks/llm-comparison/README.md

 - For large documents, increase chunk size in config.yaml
 - If using GPU, ensure proper CUDA configuration
 - Reduce batch sizes for embedding operations
+- When experiencing response parsing errors with specialized models, check log files for detailed diagnostic information

 ## Development